Prevention and control

 Vaccine Research

-A vaccine for dengue fever has been approved and is commercially available in a number of countries.
+A vaccine for dengue fever has been approved and is commercially available in several countries.
 The World Health Organization recommends that countries should consider vaccination with the dengue vaccine Denvaxia (CYD-TDV) only if the risk of severe dengue in seronegative individuals can be minimized either through pre-vaccination screening or recent documentation of high seroprevalence rates in the area (at least 80% by age 9 years).
-In 2017 the manufacturer recommended that the vaccine only be used in
+In 2017, the manufacturer recommended that the vaccine only be used in people with

 Diagnostics and Treatment, Prevention and control